 The field of Diagnostic Medical Sonography (Ultrasound) has grown significantly over the past 3 decades and rapidly developing the technology used for medical procedures.
-According to the Bureau of Labor Statistics, growth is projected to continue in the future with employment opportunities in urban and rural areas across the nation with an increase in demand and popularity of 44 percent.
+According to the Bureau of Labor Statistics, growth is projected to continue in the future with employment opportunities in urban and rural areas across the nation with an increase in demand and popularity of 14 percent for the next 8 years.
 Typical areas of employment include clinics, hospitals, private physician offices, imaging centers and laboratories.
 Extensive advancement opportunities exist in areas of education, research or as technical advisors.

 Diagnostic Medical Sonography (Ultrasound) can be right for you if:

 - You are social and compassionate and care about the well-being of people in medical need.

 - You are fascinated by technological advancements in medicine.

 Upon completion of the program, the successful student will be able to:

 1. Obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.

 2. Pre-select the ideal settings for equipment to best get the results needed.

 3. Record, analyze, and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician.